 Do you provide crew?

 Yes of course, we can provide professional skippers and cooks at all our bases.
 Their fees do not include food and beverages and optional gratuity.
 Crew gratuities are usually based on 10 to 15% of the charter fee.

 Absolutely.
 We are an ASA credited sailing school.
 For more information see our Learn to Sail page.

+“Do I still require a skipper?”
 If you are unsure on whether you have the necessary experience to sail the area of your choice, please submit a sailing resume through our website and we will be happy to assist you.
-As well as full chart and boat briefings to familiarize you with your cruising grounds and yacht, with prior notice, we can also provide a checkout skipper who will be happy to spend an extra couple of hours with you on a one-to-one basis.
+We can provide a full chart and boat briefings to familiarize you with your cruising grounds and yacht, with prior notice, we can also provide a checkout skipper who will be happy to spend an extra couple of hours with you on a one-to-one basis.

 When are the best times of year to schedule a charter in the Grenadines?

 Anytime is good to charter!
 Some guidelines: